rainavyas/prepend_acoustic_attack/README.md

 ## Package Installation

-This code has been tested on python>=3.9.
+The latest version of the code was tested on python>=3.10

 Fork the repository and then git clone

 `git clone https://github.com/<username>/prepend_acoustic_attack`

-Install all necessary packages by creating a conda environment from the existing `environment.yml` file.
+Install all necessary packages by creating a conda environment from the existing `environment_py310.yml` file.

 ```
-conda env create -f environment.yml
+conda env create -f environment_py310.yml
 conda activate venv_gector
 ```

+The older version of the code was tested on python>=3.9.
+It associated environment is `environment.yml`.
+Note that this environment does not support canary.

 ## Standard Arguments for Attack Configuration